 Figure 5 shows a cyan-green sRGB gradient.
 Clicking or touching the image toggles between Adobe RGB and sRGB versions.
 Both images are exactly the same, only the color profile is different.

 You will only see a difference if the screen and the browser and the operating system support Adobe RGB.
 For example, I could see a difference in Safari for Mac, but not in Chrome for Mac.
 You can try to download both images and compare them using other software.
 Still talking about Macs, Preview and iPhoto show differences, but not Gimp.
-I was actually surprised to see any differences in my monitor since it is not a "pro" model.
+I was actually surprised to see any differences in my monitor since it is not a "pro", wide-gamut model.

-In order to stress the point, there goes another example: a yellow furniture.
+In order to stress the point, there goes another example: a yellow cabinet.
 Saturated yellow is another color that Adobe RGB can show, and sRGB cannot.
 I took two pictures of the same object, one with Adobe RGB configured in-camera, another one sRGB.
 The following images are the original camera files:

 In Safari or Preview, Figure 7 shows a dull yellow that does not make justice to the actual object.
 This is expected due to sRGB limitations.
 But in Chrome and iPhone 5, Figure 6 shows a greenish yellow, while Figure 7 looks ok.